MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-azure-sql-managed-instance-change-data-capture.md

 ## Add Azure SQL Managed Instance CDC as a source

 1. In Fabric Real-Time Intelligence, select **Eventstream** to create a new eventstream.
-Make sure the **Enhanced capabilities** option is enabled.

    ![A screenshot of creating a new eventstream.](media/external-sources/new-eventstream.png)

-1. On the next screen, select **Add external source**.
+2. On the next screen, select **Add external source**.

    ![A screenshot of selecting Add external source.](media/external-sources/add-external-source.png)